 Kompot is probably the most popular non-alcoholic Polish drink.
 It can be found in every home in Poland.
-The kompot recipe is ridiculously easy, it takes literally 5 minutes of making!
+The kompot recipe is ridiculously easy, and perfect for a homemade fruit drink!

-Of course, you can mix the proportion: the more water, the less expressive the taste though.
+Of course, you can change the proportions to add more or less water.
+But remember that the more water, the less expressive the taste!

 - white sugar